lyteword/chspurgeon-tod/volume-4/psalm-98.md

 **Verse 4.** The right use of noise.

-1\."Make a noise."
+1\."
+Make a noise."
 Awake, O sleeper.
 Speak, O dumb.

-2\."Make a joyful noise."
+2\."
+Make a joyful noise."
 The shout of deliverance, of gratitude, of gladness.

-3\."Make a loud noise, all the earth."
+3\."
+Make a loud noise, all the earth."
 Nature with her ten thousand voices.
 The church with myriad saints.

-4\."Make a joyful noise unto God."
+4\."
+Make a joyful noise unto God."
 Praise him alone.
 Praise him for ever. *E. G. G.*

 **Verse 6.** Joy a needful ingredient of praise.
 The Lord as King, an essential idea in adoration.
 Expression in various ways incumbent upon us, when praising joyfully such a King.